= ann.Synapse(

 Global attributes

-The global parameters and variables of a projection (i.e. defined with the postsynaptic
+The global parameters and variables of a projection (parameters by default, and variables defined with locality='global'

-have one value per post-synaptic neuron, so the result is a vector:
+Semi-global attributes have one value per post-synaptic neuron, so the result is a list:

 Post-synaptic variables can be modified by passing: